Joshua-Bernard/Key-to-Cardiff/README.md

 ### Home / About us
 The home section of Key to Cardiff is comprised of a navigation bar, a hero image, a dark mode toggler and finally a brief text section about Cardiff.

-### Time
-The Time section's use is to display activities that are available depending on the time of day you choose.
-If night is selected then the theme of the website changes and will display a darker theme and night photos in the photo carousel.

-### Location
-The location Section contains two locations, Cardiff and Cardiff bay.
-Once you pick a location it will display activities relevant to your location selection.

 ### Map
-The Map section contains information and locations of places in Cardiff organised via buttons.
-Once clicked the attractions will be displayed on a  map adjacent to the buttons.
+The Map section contains information and locations of places in Cardiff.
+A set of buttons are used to filter the results, the results are then desplayed on the map.

 ### Photo carousel
 The photo carousel will display photos of Cardiff and Cardiff bay.
 The photos displayed are also dependent on whether dark mode is activated or not.